-Efforts will continue for additional improvement in the 2021-2022 school year.
+Efforts will continue for additional improvement in the 2022-2023 school year.
 At the middle and high school, a mentoring program has been established.
 Instructional staff will meet weekly with students identified as at-risk to discuss academic and behavioral progress.
 The staff will work with students to develop appropriate social skills and conflict resolution skills so that students may be able to focus on instruction and improve interpersonal skills.
 Students identified for the program are placed in small groups with an assigned mentor who is either a lead teacher or administrator in the building.
 The mentor takes time to collect background information about current student progress and needs.
 The mentor then meets with the students to establish rapport and build relationships.
 Meetings are scheduled weekly thereafter to provide support and monitor student progress.
-Saturday School-Students will be given the option to attend Saturday School on the first Saturday of each month as an alternative to exclusionary discipline practices and an opportunity to attend "TRT" (Titan Reflection Time).
+Saturday School-Students will be given the option to attend Saturday School on the first Saturday of each month as an alternative to exclusionary discipline practices and an opportunity to complete missing assignments.
+On the first Saturday of each month students will be given the opportunity to attend "TRT" (Titan Reflection Time).
 This opportunity will provide students with an alternative to exclusionary discipline such as out of school suspension or in school suspension.
 TRT will be well staffed with teachers, administrators and an SRO.
 Each student has the opportunity to complete make-up work assigned by teachers or complete extra credit work to improve academic outcomes.